yeoldegrove/osism.github.io/docs/guides/upgrade-guide/manager.md

 1. Update the OSISM release in use in the configuration repository.

     1.1.
+Set the new manager version in the configuration repository.

+       ```
+       yq -i '.manager_version = "6.0.0"' environments/manager/configuration.yml
+       ```

+    1.2.
+If `openstack_version` or `ceph_version` are set in `environments/manager/configuration.yml`
+       (or anywhere else), they must be removed.
+If these are set, the stable release is not used for these components.

+    1.3.
 Sync the image versions in the configuration repository.
 It is important to do this so that the correct versions are available in `environments/manager/images.yml`.
 If Gilt is not installed via the `requirements.txt` of the manager environment it is important to use a version smaller v2.
 The v2 of Gilt is not yet usable.